 Having said that, Luxembourg feels less global than London.
 This difference is partially because Luxembourg does not have a history of invading strangers’ homes (unlike some other city states, such as Moscovy, which admittedly has grown a bit since the 11th century).
 Also, of course, the EU workers come, rather obviously, from European countries, many of which have only invaded each other.
 It’s mostly the global banking and business community who bring non–Europeans here.

 Now, I’m a white middle class male, and my experience of being at the wrong end of loud–mouth social failures because of what I am is rare.
 I cannot speak of the black experience.
-But I don’t sense tension or trouble, except from occasional Trumpesque tourists.
+I’ve only seen problems caused by idiotic Trumpesque tourists.
 I will not promise a paradise of honey and porridge, but I’m pretty sure there are worse places to be.
+[2019 UPDATE: having said that, Luxembourg clearly has a problem, it’s one of the worst countries in western europe for racism, akin to Ireland.]

 The proportion of black people is noticeably lower than in London.
 Many black faces you do see are French or Belgian, not Luxembourgish.
 If you are black with a shy personality, and come to Luxembourg, you might find it difficult to hide in the crowd.
 Having said that, there is a black Luxembourgish community, particularly in the south of the country where you’ll find the strongest Portuguese influence.